 2. In the last two lines of the poem the poet says that he took the road less traveled by people and that has made all the difference in his journey of life.

 Q. 4.
 What do you think the last two lines of the poem mean?

 A) The poet was not sure about the success of his choice.
-He thought he might regret his decision of travelling on the second road and he might tell about it with a sigh.
+He thought he might regret his decision to travel on the second road and he might talk about it with a sigh.
 It’s very difficult to pass the judgement at the spur of the moment.
 After many years perhaps he will be telling with a sigh about his choice.
-Two roads diverged in the wood and he selected the one which was less travelled by and his choice has made all the difference.
+Two roads diverged in the wood and he selected the one which was less travelled by and his choice made all the difference.